mkoslacz/Moviper/README.md

         .subscribe(somePresenter -> somePresenter.someMethod(false)); // exactly one or zero Presenters with given name and class goes here
 ```

+### VIPER ViewHolders

+For complex RecyclerView list elements and/or multiple views on RecyclerViewlist you can design your app in the way that treats every list element as a separate VIPER View with its own contract.
+Generating such ViewHolders is supported in the  [Moviper Template Generator](https://github.com/mkoslacz/MoviperTemplateGenerator).
+For the sample usage check out the `sample-recyclerview`.

 ## Examples

-For the basic usage just check out the `rxsample` (or `sample`, if you aren't familiar with [RxJava](https://github.com/ReactiveX/RxJava)) module in this repo.
-For the IPC usage check out the `ipcsample` module.
+For the basic usage just check out the `sample-rx` (or `sample`, if you aren't familiar with [RxJava](https://github.com/ReactiveX/RxJava)) module in this repo.
+Most of samples include showcases of test scenarios for given Moviper usecases.

+More advanced usage:
+- Inter-Presenter-Communication — `sample-ipc`,
+- VIPER ViewHolders - `sample-recyclerview`,
+- Repository Design Pattern usage in Interactors and tests - `sample-rx-rdp`
+- ViewState usage - `sample-rx-viewstate`
+- Activity/Fragment retaining presenter - `sample-rx-presenter`

 ## Credits